dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 But where should be the first file system mounted?
 That again is depending on the project decisions:

 * Using a single root approach, the first file system will be mounted on the "/" folder, and this is what we are going to do, this means that all other file systems will be going to stay into subfolders of the root folder.
-* Using a multi root approach, like windows os, we will have every fs that will have its own root folder and it will be identified with a letter (A, B, C...)
+* Using a multi-root approach, like windows os, we will have every fs that will have its own root folder and it will be identified with a letter (A, B, C...)
 * Nothing prevent us to use different approaches, or a mix of them, we can have some file system to share the same root, while some other to have different root, this totally depends on design decision.

 #### Finding The Correct Mountpoint